Daniel W. Chan, Ph.D., DABCC, FACB (2023)

 Dr. Chan is a diplomat of the American Board of Clinical Chemistry (ABCC) and a fellow of the National Academy of Clinical Biochemistry (NACB).
 He is an internationally recognized expert in cancer biomarkers, clinical proteomics and molecular diagnostics.
 He has written 5 books, 40 book chapters and over 300 scientific articles.
-He is funded by the National Cancer Institute (NCI) as the Principal investigator of the CPTAC (Cancer Proteomic Tumor Analysis Consortium) and the Biomarker Reference Lab for the EDRN (Early Detection Research Network).
+He is funded by the National Cancer Institute (NCI) as the Principal investigator of the CPTAC (Cancer Proteomic Tumor Analysis Consortium), the Biomarker Characterization Center (BCC) for the EDRN (Early Detection Research Network) and the Pancreatic Cancer Detection Consortium (PCDC).

 The focus of Dr. Chan's research is the development and application of proteomic and immunologic techniques in the diagnosis, management, and understanding of cancer.
 He is an internationally recognized expert in immunoassay, clinical proteomics, and biochemical tumor markers, particularly prostate, and ovarian cancer biomarkers.
 In 1977, he conducted the clinical study of CA27.29 as a marker for breast cancer recurrence leading to the first FDA approval of a serum breast cancer assay.
 In 2000, he founded the Center for Biomarker Discovery and Translation.
 The focus of this Center is the discovery of proteomics biomarkers using mass spectrometry and protein microarrays, followed by the validation and translation of these novel biomarkers for the detection, diagnosis, classification, management and understanding of human diseases.
 In 2009, he developed the OVA1 test for ovarian cancer – the first FDA cleared proteomic in vitro diagnostic multivariate index assay (IVDMIA).
 In 2012, he developed public-private partnerships (NCI EDRN, industry and academic centers) leading to the clinical study, publication and FDA approval of new prostate cancer tests – proPSA (phi) with Beckman Coulter Inc. and PCA3 (PROGENSA) with Gen-probe (Hologic, Inc).